 How much speed you will get with an M.2 SATA SSD?

 If your motherboard has support for SATA 3, you can get the speed up to 600MB/s (Both Read and Write).
 But, if it has the SATA 2 as the highest version, even with a SATA 3.0 SSD, you can reach not more than 300MB/s.

 Fortunately, the SATA SSDs offer cross-compatibility.
-For example, if you install a SATA 3.0 SSD in your SATA 2.0 Motherboard, you can will get the SATA 2.0 speed at least with your advanced SSD.
-The system will not deny to recognize and use it.
+For example, if you install a SATA 3.0 SSD in your SATA 2.0 Motherboard, you can get the SATA 2.0 speed at least with your advanced SSD.
+The system will not deny recognizing and use it.

 The only difference between a SATA 2.5″ and M.2 SATA SSD is the form factor.
 The size of the SATA 2.5″ SSD is way bigger than the M.2 SATA.
 The speed will remain the same because both of these SSDs are capable of using the same SATA lanes for data transfer.

 So, if you are thinking that your M.2 SATA SSD will be faster than the SATA, you are wrong.
 However, the price of an M.2 SATA SSD is generally higher than the SATA 2.5″ SSD.
 So, it can be the drawback you can experience while you are taking advantage of M.2’s less size and weight.